gabrielkassjohnson/computer-vision-for-farm-greenhouses/README.md

 <img src="./tracking-invasive-worms-with-cv/worms/test.gif" />
 Figure 6.
 Drawing contours with traditional cv. <br><br><br>

-This example is meant to show the power of combining traditional cv with specialized cv tools for natural images like PlantCV [Gehan], and standard data science techniques.
+This example is meant to show the power of combining traditional cv with specialized cv tools for natural images like PlantCV [Gehan 2017], and standard data science techniques.
 New England has an invasive worm problem, disrupting ecosystems and causing economic damage.
 Several visual characteristics of these 'Pheretimoid' earthworms (jumping worms) suggest the possibility of using computer vision to identify them.
 If a training set with accurate contours can be created using techniques like background subraction and segmenting by a known color range, a predictive model could be trained to